 In the past, gum treatments were applied to the entire mouth to be effective, but with new developments in laser-dentistry, we are able to treat individual problem areas with precision and reduce the amount of invasive surgical activity needed.
 This precision saves the patient and dentist time by reducing the inflammation that can take place after treatment, because dental lasers are a surprisingly gentle tool.

-Systematic repeated visits, generally 2-8, allow the gum pocket to be disease-free and sometimes allow tissues to reattach to the pocket to a normal or near-normal depth.
+Systematic repeated visits for gum disease laser therapy, generally 2-8, allow the gum pocket to be disease-free and sometimes allow tissues to reattach to the pocket to a normal or near-normal depth.
 This new laser therapy is gentle, less painful, exact, and has a quick recovery period.
-In using dental lasers we hope to reduce the total area of treatment, so healthy areas are left alone while only the areas that need attention are affected.
+In using dental lasers, we hope to reduce the total area of treatment, so healthy areas are left alone while only the areas that need attention are affected.